fulldecent/Nineteen-Eighty-Five/Manuscript/Translations.md

 Goldstein:arrow_right:Assange

+Oceania was at war with Eurasia:arrow_right:the West was at war with the Taliban and the Middle East

-Oceania:arrow_right::warning:the West
+Oceania:arrow_right:the West

 :bulb: EU?
 NATO?

 the Eurasian army:arrow_right:Islamic terrorists

-Oceania was at war with Eurasia:arrow_right:Oceania was at war with the Taliban and the Middle East

 Eurasian:arrow_right:Middle Eastern

-Eurasia:arrow_right::warning:the Middle East
+Eurasia:arrow_right:the Middle East

 Eastasia:arrow_right:Russia